Homelab-Alex/repository-template/README.md

 > [!NOTE]
 > Making the repository public is needed because branch protection rules are not applied to private
 > repositories when using the free tier of GitHub Organizations.
+Also, Organization secrets cannot be
+> used in private repositories.